Faithful Families Thriving Communities

-The Faithful Families curriculum is co-taught by nutrition and physical activity educators and trained lay leaders from faith communities in small group sessions.
-The nine-session curriculum includes simple lessons that help participants to plan, shop, fix and eat healthier meals.
-The lessons also include tips for moving more, healthy recipes with taste testing, and discussion questions that connect participants’ spiritual and physical health.
-According to recent data, 83% of participants in Faithful Families classes report positive changes in at least one or more nutrition practice.
+The Faithful Families curriculum and lessons are co-taught by nutrition and physical activity educators from Extension and local health departments and trained lay leaders from faith communities.
+The nine-lesson curriculum and Chronic Disease Lessons include simple, discussion-based lessons that help participants to plan, shop, fix and eat healthier meals.
+They also include tips for moving more, healthy recipes with taste testing, and discussion questions that connect participants’ spiritual and physical health.
+The Chronic Disease Lessons provide additional strategies for reducing risk of four chronic conditions: prediabetes, diabetes, cancer, and hypertension.

 Faithful Families has been accepted as a “Practice-Tested Intervention” by the Center for Training and Research Translation (Center TRT).
 Center TRT, in collaboration with the Centers for Disease Control and Prevention’s (CDC) Nutrition and Physical Activity Program to Prevent Obesity and Other Chronic Diseases, has developed a process for reviewing, translating and disseminating interventions.
 This process is applied to obesity prevention interventions that have been tested through research studies or have been developed and evaluated in practice.
 Interventions are recommended by expert reviewers and CDC for dissemination.
 Faithful Families is the first faith-based intervention to achieve this status.